CSS errors & unable to save Functions.php

 WordPress 4.9 introduced big changes to the Theme Editor.
 The Editor now looks like this:

-- Do not be alarmed by CSS errors.
-They will not affect your site negatively whatsoever.
+- Don't be alarmed by CSS errors.
+They will not affect your site negatively.

 - If you want to make a change to the CSS, you can safely check the box "Update anyway" box.
 Your site will NOT break.

-- If you are unable to save the Functions.php, you can edit the file in your File Manager or FTP instead.
+- If you are unable to save the Functions.php file, you can edit the file in your File Manager or FTP instead.

 Why are there errors in the style.css file?

 We have received lots of concerned emails about the CSS "errors" that now display in the Editor, and the scary checkbox that says saving might break your site.

 First, making CSS changes will not break your site.
 You are safe to make changes to the CSS file.
 Click the checkbox without fear – your site will not break, we promise.

 Second, the CSS errors that are noted will not harm your site.
 You'll see at least 3 errors shown in every one of our themes, due to some keyframe code that erroneously gets flagged as invalid, but is not.
-Any errors beyond these will not affect your site negatively, so you don't need to worry about them.
+Any errors beyond these will not affect your site negatively, and you don't need to worry about them.

 Third, the CSS errors have NO effect on your ability to save other files.
 It's a common misconception that you need to "correct" the errors before you are able to save other files.
 This is not true.
 See the next section regarding editing PHP.

 Unable to save Functions.php

 The other big change in WordPress 4.9 is to the PHP files.
 PHP files are extremely sensitive and, unlike the CSS, can break your site if there's a tiny error.